North Cork Junior A Hurling Championship: Winners and finalists

 Two teams have won the North Cork Junior A Hurling Championship and the North Cork Junior A Football Championship in a single year as part of a hurling-Gaelic football double.
 Fermoy became the first club to win the double when they achieved the feat in 1941.
 Clyda Rovers became only the second team to complete the double in 1989.

-Kildorrery, Mallow, Buttevant and Doneraile also hold the distinction of being dual North Cork Championship winning teams, however, these were not achieved in a single calendar year.
+Kildorrery, Mallow, Buttevant, Doneraile, Charleville, Kilshannig and Killavullen also hold the distinction of being dual North Cork Championship winning teams, however, these were not achieved in a single calendar year.
 Combined teams Glanworth-Harbour Rovers and Ballygiblin-Mitchelstown have also won North Cork titles in both codes.